archivy/archivy/Docker.md

 ## Building Archivy

-This repository contains two Dockerfiles:

-- `Dockerfile` - Default choice.
-Portable.
-- `local-build.Dockerfile` - Better for rapid local development.
-Requires repository to be cloned.

-The way you choose to build the image depends on your workflow, which in turn influences your choice of `Dockerfile`.
-The steps taken by each file is given in the preamble within each file which are liberally commented.
-The primary difference between the two files is in *how* the source code is obtained:

-In `Dockerfile`, each time the image is built, a tarball of the repository is *downloaded* to the container.
-In `local-build.Dockerfile`, all files present in the current context(current working directory) are *copied* to the container.
-This assumes that the `local-build.Dockerfile` is in the root directory of the repository.
-Therefore, to use this file, you will first need a copy of the repository on your machine.

 ### Building using `Dockerfile`

 The file `Dockerfile` is much more portable than the `local-build.Dockerfile` as you do not need any other additional files to build the image.
 The Dockerfile automatically downloads the source code during the build stage.
 Just download `Dockerfile` and run the following command to build the image: